Rohit Purohit

-Rohit Purohit is an Indian actor who works in Hindi television.
-He made his acting debut with Shaurya Aur Suhani portraying Chitwan in 2009.
-Purohit is best known for his portrayal of Malik Altunia in Razia Sultan, Alexander in Porus, Ranvijay Shroff in Dil Toh Happy Hai Ji and Dr. Vikrant Saxena in Dhadkan Zindaggi Kii.
+Rohit Purohit (born 8 June 1986) is an Indian actor who works in Hindi television.
+Purohit is best known for his portrayal of Malik Altunia in Razia Sultan, Alexander in Porus, Ranvijay Shroff in Dil Toh Happy Hai Ji, Dr. Vikrant Saxena in Dhadkan Zindaggi Kii and Armaan Poddar in Yeh Rishta Kya Kehlata Hai.

+Early life

+Purohit was born on 8 June 1986 in Jaipur, Rajasthan into a Marwari family.

 Personal life

-Purohit was born on 8 June 1986 in Jaipur, Rajasthan.

 Purohit dated his Arjun co-actor Sheena Bajaj for six years.
 He married Bajaj on 22 January 2019 in Jaipur.

+The couple got blessed with their first child, a boy on 16 September 2025.

 Career

 Purohit started his acting career with Shaurya Aur Suhani portraying Chitwan.
 He then portrayed Marco D'Souza in an episode of Adaalat and portrayed Aryaman in Aise Karo Naa Vidaa.

-Purohit went onto portray prominent role of Suraj Purohit in Sanskaar Laxmi, Bhadrasaal in Chandragupta Maurya, Varun Kashyap / Rubber Man in Hum Ne Li Hai- Shapath, Karan in Arjun.
+Purohit went onto portray prominent role of Suraj Purohit in Sanskaar Laxmi, Bhadrasaal in Chandragupta Maurya, Varun Kashyap / Rubber Man in Super Cops Vs Super Villains - Shapath, Karan in Arjun.
 He then appeared in an episode of Encounter as Girish Sinha and in an episode of Ishq Kills as Aryan.

 Purohit portrayed the lead role of Malik Altunia in Razia Sultan, a major turning point in his career.
 He also portrayed Dara Shikoh in the documentary series Bharatvarsh.
 He then portrayed Alexander in Porus and received praises for his role.

 Purohit portrayed the lead role of Ranvijay "RV" Shroff in Dil Toh Happy Hai Ji and Dr. Vikrant Saxena in Dhadkan Zindaggi Kii.
 He also appeared as a Contestant in Box Cricket League 3.

+Since March 2024, Purohit is seen portraying Advocate Armaan Poddar opposite Samridhii Shukla in Yeh Rishta Kya Kehlata Hai.